ChilliCream/graphql-platform/website/src/docs/hotchocolate/v14/fetching-data/dataloader.md

 In order to apply the selector we provide an extension method called `Select` which applies the `selector` in addition to the key selector.
 Since the required data might not contain the DataLoader key we have to always provide a key selector as well.

-This `ProductByIdDataLoader` is no projectable but will only apply projections if at least one selection passed in from the usage side.
+This `ProductByIdDataLoader` is now projectable but will only apply projections if at least one selection is passed in from the usage side.

 If we would use the `ProductByIdDataLoader` without providing a selection it would just return the full entity.